JanukanS/xarray-tutorial-2025/presentation/pres.md

 - in numpy, you have to "keep track" of order
 - flipping indices will cause issues [wrong/invalid]
 ---

 # xarray
 Python library for managing arrays with 2 main features
 - __Labeling__: Combine arrays with coordinate vectors
-- __Ecosystem__: Integrates with other array libraries i.e scipy, matplotlib Reduce some of the "manual effort" with array programming
+- __Ecosystem__: Integrates with other array libraries

+Reduce some of the "manual effort" with array programming
+## Today's talk only covers a small part of xarray
 ---
 # Image Arrays
-Images can be represented as 3D arrays
+Images can be represented as 3D arrays.
+Here is one way to describe an image.

 ## Dimensions
 - Length